chingu-voyages/soloproject-tier2-connect4-game/README.md

 - [ ] A player wins if they get four in a row horizontally, vertically, or diagonally (in any direction)
 - [ ] A game is tied when the whole board is filled up.
-- [ ] The game is over when the a player wins or the game is tied.
+- [ ] The game is over when a player wins or the game is tied.
 - [ ] Clicking the Game Reset button clears the game board and starts a new game.